olgabovkun/kafka-schema-registry/README.md

 In this application, we'll use the Avro format.

+The Avro model is stored in the `avro-models/KafkaMessageAvro.avsc` file.

 ## Testing
 **Step 1.** `docker compose up -d`
 **Step 2.** Start modules ms-consumer, ms-producer